-Both boundary value analysis and equivalence partitioning are test case design strategies in black box testing.
+Both Boundary Value Analysis (BVA) and Equivalence Partitioning (EP) are test case design strategies in black box testing.
 As with any mildly complex piece of software it is impossible to exhaustively test it so we must ensure that the tests we do perform are as efficient and effective as possible.
-BVA is used to identify the minimum number of test cases needed to test a feature and is often used alongside Equivalence Partitioning (EP) which is used to determine how to split the input domain data to ensure that we test each side of a boundary.
+BVA is used to identify the minimum number of test cases needed to test a feature and is often used alongside EP which is used to determine how to split the input domain data to ensure that we test each side of a boundary.

 - Those numbers which are less than 12 - invalid